Maison Jansen Palm Trees Floor Lamp

 Other versions: This Maison Jansen palm trees floor lamp exists in several forms and sizes with this burned brass.
 Many different lamps were made: palm trees, reeds, flowers, pineapples… Some lamps were made in bamboo and brass.

-These palm lamps are mostly attributed to the famous Maison Jansen company, but there were many artists and companies who created these lamps.
-Several produced them for Maison Jansen.
-Some of these palm lamps are signed, most are not.
-Christian Techoueyres was one of those designers who signed his palm tree lamps.
+These palm lamps are often attributed to the famous Maison Jansen company, but there were several artists and companies in the 1960s and mostly in the 1970s who created similar lamps.
+To name a few: Christian Techoueyres and Glensar, both companies from France.
+Some of them are signed, most are not.

 Maison Jansen or House of Jansen, was a Paris-based interior decoration company founded in 1880 by Dutch-born Jean-Henri Jansen.
 It was located at 23, rue de l’Annonciation, Paris.
 Today the house is the Maison Jansen museum and it also promotes contemporary artists.